 You will need to submit this application form.

-Once obtained, it will grant you the residency for one year.
+Once obtained, it will grant you residency for one year.
 What happens next?
 How can you still work and live in Spain?

-Once that year ends, you can apply for a residence authorization.
-It takes 20 days of processing, and it will grant you the residency for two years.
+Once that year ends, you can apply for residence authorization.
+It takes 20 days of processing, and it will grant you residency for 3 years.
 You can find the document to do the application here.

-You can renew this authorization, provided that the original conditions are still met, up to 5 years.
+You can renew this authorization, provided that the original conditions are still met, for up to 5 years.

 Can your employer apply for this work residency for you?

 Yes.
 If you are in a regular situation in Spain, your employer can initiate the procedure for you.

 Where should you apply and submit the required documents?